jylim21/Machine-Learning-Projects/kuala-lumpur-rain-prediction/readme.md

 </pre>

 # Feature Scaling
-by scaling each feature to the range (0,1) using SKlearn's **MinMaxSaler**, all numerical features will fall within the same range.
+By scaling each feature to the range (0,1) using SKlearn's **MinMaxSaler**, all numerical features will fall within the same range.
 This will improve the performance of distance-based algorithms and speed up the convergence of gradient descent algorithms in the next part.

 <details>
 <summary>View Code</summary>